 The satisfying AHA moment, a.k.a.
 'Now I get it' moment sparks up just after you personally iron all little wrinkles along the way.

 Suppose your brain works like mine and requires a high-level picture first, then before proceeding, I recommend you to take a look at my previous article.
-It talks about what Grafana is, what components it consists of, and how they interact.
-That article also lays out all key Grafana concepts.
+It lays out all key Grafana concepts and talks about

 If you can not wait any longer, let's get to it!

 Start with deciding what exactly you will display on your first Grafana Dashboard.
 That question ventured me to the Kaggle.com website.
 It is the largest online community for data scientists, which also provides a ton of datasets for free download.